|January 31, 2003 [posted]|

 The Results page then displays items from the clinical trials collection.
 (See Figure 4.)
 Each item contains the title of the clinical trial, the condition(s) being studied, the URL that links to the ClinicalTrials.gov Web page, and the status of the trial.

 For information on a particular clinical trial, click on the URL.
 A new browser window opens with the selected ClinicalTrials.gov page.
 (Figure 5)

 More information on the Gateway can be found through links available on the left sidebar of each page.
-Additional information may be found from the ClinicalTrials.gov fact sheet.
+Additional information may be found from the ClinicalTrials.gov.
 If you have questions or concerns that are not addressed by this article or Gateway documentation, please click on the "Contact Us" button available at the bottom of each Gateway page to send a message.

 By Andrea Demsey